Meglio del cinema

-"Meglio del cinema" is a song by Italian rapper Fedez, released on 24 September 2021 as the fifth single from his studio album Disumano.
-It was written by Fedez together with Dargen D'Amico and Davide Simonetta, also producers.
+"Meglio del cinema" is a song co-written and recorded by Italian rapper Fedez.
+It was released on 24 September 2021 as the fifth single from his sixth studio album Disumano.

+It was written by the rapper with co-writing contribution by Dargen D'Amico and Davide Simonetta, who also served as producers.
 The song is dedicated to his wife Chiara Ferragni and describes the beauty of a couple's everyday life.
 It peaked at number one on the FIMI Singles Chart.

 Music video

 A music video for "Meglio del cinema", directed by Daniele Bagolin, was released on YouTube on 30 September 2021.